The Role of Tonsils

 - Dizziness (rare)

-Unless tonsil stones are manually removed or prevented, bad breath will persist and may become so severe that a person is too ashamed to interact with friends or family.
+Unless tonsil stones are manually removed or prevented, bad breath will persist.
+This problem may become so severe that a person is too ashamed to interact with friends or family.
 Fortunately, there are several things you can do to help prevent tonsil stones from forming without having your tonsils removed.

 - Brush your teeth and tongue twice a day